Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 Let \(\alpha(\U) = \delta(\U)\).
 Then, there is a bijection between the nodes in a maximum independent set and the cliques in a minimum edge clique cover of $\U$.
 Given a maximum independent set $M$, let $\E^\U=\{C_m: m\in M\}$ be the corresponding minimum edge clique cover of $\U$.
 Moreover, the nodes in $M$ are necessarily in distinct cliques in $\U$.
 Now, consider the DAG \(\D = \{V^\U, m\rightarrow v : m \in M\text{ and } v \in C_m\}\), that is, the graph where there is an edge from a vertex in the maximum independent set of \(\U\) to each of the other vertices in its corresponding clique in \(\E^\U\).
 Using characterization 4 of Theorem~\ref{thrm:alt-defs}, it follows that \(\U^\D = \U\), so the set of DAGs equivalent to \(\U\) is nonempty. \end{proof}

-Theorem~\ref{thrm:alpha-equals-delta} will play an important role in Section~\ref{sec:grobner} where we will use the fact (observed in \citep[Lemma~2]{pgm22}) that a maximum independent set in a UEC-representative $\U$ is given by the collection of source nodes for any given DAG in the UEC $\{\U\}$.
+Theorem~\ref{thrm:alpha-equals-delta} will play an important role in Section~\ref{sec:grobner} where we use the fact (observed in \citep[Lemma~2]{pgm22}) that a maximum independent set in a UEC-representative $\U$ is given by the collection of source nodes for any given DAG in the UEC $\{\U\}$.
 Specifically, Theorem~\ref{thrm:alpha-equals-delta} allows us to develop a sufficient statistic for UECs whose fiber is searchable via a Markov basis given by a Gr\"obner basis for the corresponding toric ideal.
-This fact will form the basis of the MCMC-based search algorithm that we will use to estimate marginal independence structure of a DAG in Section~\ref{sec:grues:-markov-chain}.
-Along the way, we will also make use of the following facts.
+We will also make use of the following facts.

 \begin{lemma} A UEC-representative $\U$ has a unique minimum edge clique cover. \end{lemma}

 \begin{proof} Let $\E^\U=\{C_1,\ldots,C_k\}$ be a minimum edge clique cover of a UEC-representative $\U$.
 Since $\alpha(\U)=\delta(\U)$, by Theorem~\ref{thrm:alpha-equals-delta}, for a maximum independent set $T=\{t_1,\ldots,t_k\}$ of $\U$ we must have that for every $t_i\in T$ there is a unique clique $C_{t_i}\in \{C_1,\ldots,C_k\}$ such that $t_i\in C_{t_i}$ and $t_i\notin C_j$ for all $j\neq t_i$.
 It follows that $C_{t_i} = \ngh_\U[t_i]$.
 Otherwise, there would be an edge $t_i \mathdash v$ where $t_i\in C_{t_i}$ and $v\in C_j$ for $j\neq t_i$.
 However, since $t_i \notin C_j$ for all $j\neq t_i$, this edge would not lie in any clique in $\E^\U$, contradicting the assumption that it is an edge clique cover.
 Let $\E_1^\U = \{C_1^\prime, \ldots, C_k^\prime\}$ be a second minimum edge clique cover of $\U$.
 It follows analogously, that each $C_i^\prime$ contains a unique element of $T$, so we can index $\E_1^\U$ as $\E_1^\U = \{C_{t_1}^\prime, \ldots, C_{t_k}^\prime\}$.
 However, by applying the same argument as before, we get that $C_{t_i} = \ngh_\U[t_i] = C_{t_i}^\prime$.
 Hence, $\U$ has a unique minimum edge clique cover. \end{proof}